sandeepkumaar/learn-js/you-dont-know-js/scope/scopes-and-hoisting.md

 - treating functional expression as values
 - closures

+## Context
+- Variable - Identifier - Value in programming language
+- Declaration vs Definition // programming language
+- Statement vs Expressions // programming language

 ### What is a scope?
-See Variable - Identifier - Value in programming language

 Definition - Wiki
 >In computer programming, the scope of a name binding – an association of a name to an entity, such as a variable – is the region of a computer program where the binding is valid: where the name can be used to refer to the entity.
 Such a region is referred to as a scope block.
 In other parts of the program the name may refer to a different entity (it may have a different binding), or to nothing at all (it may be unbound).